umr13/idea-share-platform/README.md

-**Idea Dump: A platform where you can post, comment and like Ideas.**
+**Idea Share: A platform where you can post, comment and like Ideas.**

 Don't forget to set env variables!
 {project DIR}/.env/development.env